atalkowski/myreact/README.md

 In the project directory (src), you can run these scripts manually:

 ### `npm start`

-Runs the app in the development mode.\
+(Equivalent to running make start in the root folder) Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.